 This course will focus on the concepts and principles of Recovery and Psychosocial Rehabilitation (PSR).
 Mission statements, philosophies, values, and beliefs of various agencies will be discussed.
 Maslow’s hierarchy of needs will be discussed in relation to the prioritization of needs.
-Principles of advocacy and the role of the CMHW and HCSW will be addressed.
+Principles of advocacy and the role of Community Mental Health Work (CMHW) and Health Care Support Work (HCSW) will be addressed.
 The role of the CMHW and HCSW in relation to goal planning and implementation are included.

 - Mission statements, philosophies, and values: Understanding the meaning, interpretation, purpose, and application